-When it comes to preparing for your Social Security Disability Insurance hearing, there are several reasons why you should invest in an attorney.
+When it comes to preparing for your Social Security Disability Insurance hearing, there are several reasons why you should invest in a representative.
 Not only is it difficult to prepare for a case, but it’s also easy to make a mistake when questioning witnesses or experts.
-See what an experienced attorney can do for your chances fo being approved.
+See what an experienced representative can do for your chances for being approved.

-Why Hire an Attorney If the Rules of Evidence Don’t Apply?
+Why Hire a Representative If the Rules of Evidence Don’t Apply?

-SSDI hearings are meant to be informal procedures so that people who can’t afford to hire an attorney aren’t put at a disadvantage.
+SSDI hearings are meant to be informal procedures so that people who can’t afford to hire a representative aren’t put at a disadvantage.
 Despite this more relaxed environment though, you’ll still need to be capable of asking the right questions to the right people to prove the extent of your symptoms.

 One of the more important people at the trial will be the vocational exert (VE).
 Here are a few things you need to know:

 - If the vocational expert brought in isn’t convinced your applications for SSDI benefits should be approved, the hearing can go downhill quickly.

 - Unfortunately, an SSDI judge doesn’t always adhere to the legalities of the hearing and may ask inappropriate questions to the VE.

 - A representative will make sure that the judge isn’t leading the expert and that the VE understands the depth of your condition.